VerveWireless/software-challenge/README.md

 ## Evaluation

-Evaluation of your submission will be based not he following criteria.
-Additional, reviewers will attempt to access your familiarity with standard libraries.
-If your code submission is in Ruby or JavaScript, reviewers will attempt to access your experience with object-orented programming based on how you’ve structured your submission.
+Evaluation of your submission will be based on the following criteria:

 1. Did you application fulfill the basic requirements?
 2. Did you document the method for setting up and running your application?

+Additionally, reviewers will attempt to assess your familiarity with standard libraries.
+If your code submission is in Ruby or JavaScript, reviewers will attempt to assess your experience with object-orented programming based on how you’ve structured your submission.

 ## Submission